tijn/koremutake/README.md

 # koremutake

+* A Crystal library with the koremutake algorithm.
-Convert numbers to words that (supposedly) are easier to remember and compare.
+* Convert numbers to words that (supposedly) are easier to remember and compare.

 ## Installation